 Find out what happens if you leave the company before fully repaying this loan.
 If it would become due immediately upon your departure, you might have to pay income tax and penalties on the outstanding balance.
-But you may be able to avoid this by repaying the loan before you leave.
+But you might be able to avoid this by repaying the loan before you leave.

 If you're buying your first home (meaning you've had no ownership interest in a primary residence for the two-year period ending on the date you buy the place), you can withdraw up to $10,000 from an individual retirement account (IRA) for a down payment.
 (You'll avoid the penalties that most others will have to pay.)
 Your spouse, if you're buying together, can do the same.

-However, you may have to pay income tax on the withdrawal.
-Also, this $10,000 is a lifetime limit -- and it must be used within 120 days of receiving it.
-Ask your tax accountant for details, or contact the IRS (800-829-1040, www.irs.gov).
+However, you might have to pay income tax on the withdrawal.
+Also, this $10,000 is a lifetime limit, which must be used within 120 days of receiving it.
+Ask your tax accountant for details, or contact the IRS.

 Family, especially parents and grandparents, will often help with home purchases.
-As a practical matter, the gift must come from a close family member -- the lender involved in the rest of the deal won't trust that gifts from distant family members or friends are not secret loans.
-In fact, the lender may refuse to approve a loan where the entire down payment will come from a gift.
+As a practical matter, the gift must come from a close family member.
+The lender involved in the rest of the deal won't trust that gifts from distant family members or friends are not secret loans.
+In fact, the lender can refuse to approve a loan where the entire down payment will come from a gift.

-Gifts up to an annual exclusion ($14,000 per person per year for tax year 2015) can be given without worrying about filing a gift tax return.
-This means, for example, that every year your mother and father can give you and your spouse a total of $56,000 without having to file a gift tax return.
+Gifts up to an annual exclusion ($17,000 per person per year for tax year 2023) can be given without worrying about filing a gift tax return.
+This means, for example, that every year your mother and father can give you and your spouse a total of $68,000 without having to file a gift tax return.
 They should also give you a letter stating that the money is indeed a gift with no expectation of repayment.
-See the sample letter in Nolo's FAQ, Why do lenders require gift letters from people giving me money to buy a house?
-And what should my letter say?.